-- Complete the Washington Supreme Court APR 9 Licensed Legal Intern Application and include the $50 application fee.
+- Complete the Rule 9 Legal Intern Application and include the $50 application fee.
 Do not include the instructions sheet with your application.
 Do not print the application double-sided.
 Do not leave any fields blank.

 - The only applicants exempt from the $50 fee are students enrolled in full-time clinics through their law school that provides free legal services for low-income clients.
 Externships and other legal aid organizations do not qualify.
 Applicants who are exempt from the fee will have to pay later if they change their supervision to a non-clinical setting.